-It starts working immediately.
-Once you start applying tretinoin, you will start reaping all its benefits.
-However, it will take several months before you see actual results.
+It will take several months before you see actual results.

 In another study, the researchers observed visible results after 84 days.
-They found significant improvement in supralabial wrinkles, pigmentation, and nasolabial folds (laugh lines) (2).
+They found significant improvement in supralabial wrinklesi XWrinkles above the upper lip, which are often the early signs of aging. , pigmentation, and nasolabial folds (laugh lines) (2).

-Despite its impressive benefits, Tretinoin might cause some issues.
+Despite its impressive benefits, tretinoin might cause some side effects.

 Side Effects Of Tretinoin